vesselapi/integrations/src/platforms/gusto/README.md

 # Gusto

 ## Description
-Serving 200,000+ new and growing businesses with modern payroll, benefits, and HR tools.
+Gusto is a cloud-based platform that provides extensive tools for businesses to manage payroll, benefits, and human resources.
+It aims to streamline and simplify these processes, making it easier for companies to handle administrative tasks and compliance.

 ## Resources
 * [Docs](https://docs.gusto.com/)